smartprobe/SKCD/README.md

 * **It supports three pooling methods**.
 We integrate three pooling methods: roi pooing, roi align and roi crop.
 Besides, we convert them to support multi-image batch training.

+## Dataset

+The dataset can be downloaded from following link [dataset](https://drive.google.com/open?id=1gbIkfnpoYUvJFNX9I4xgOeokjEmYIr0U)

 ## Benchmarking

 We benchmark our code thoroughly on three datasets: pascal voc, coco.
 Below are the results: